Mackenzie Hargreaves: Creation and casting

+Stone approached the show about introducing a transgender character in 2018.
+She wrote a letter to executive producer Jason Herbison with some ideas and received a response two hours later.
+Following an audition, Stone was cast as Mackenzie and she worked with the producers for eight months to ensure that parts of her own story would be included in the character's storyline.
+Mackenzie is the show's first transgender character, and the second trans actress to portray a trans character on Australian television.
 Stone's casting was announced on 23 March 2019.
-Mackenzie is the show's first transgender character, and the second trans actress to portray a trans character on Australian television.
-She had approached the show about introducing a transgender character in 2018.
-She wrote a letter to executive producer Jason Herbison with some ideas and received a response two hours later.
-Following an audition, Stone was cast in the role and she worked with the producers for eight months to ensure that parts of her own story would be included in the character's storyline.
-Of her casting, Stone stated "I am so excited to be joining such an iconic show.
+Stone stated "I am so excited to be joining such an iconic show.
 Neighbours is all about telling stories we can connect to, stories that reflect our society today.
 It has progressed so much since it first began, which is why I thought it was time to have a trans character on the show.
 I can't wait for everyone to meet her!"
 Herbison added that during her audition, he became aware that Stone "would be able to tell the story truthfully and authentically".

 Stone began filming her scenes in June 2019, with her initial storyline running for two months.
-Mackenzie is connected to a member of one of the show's families and attends Erinsborough High.
+Mackenzie is connected to established character Shane Rebecchi's (Nicholas Coghlan) past, and attends Erinsborough High School.
 Stone worked with the Neighbours writers to ensure Mackenzie's transgender identity was portrayed authentically.
 Stone was complimentary of the experience, stating that "I was surprised at how switched on the writers were, at how eager they were to get this right.
 They were really good listeners."
 Stone explained to a columnist for The Australian Women's Weekly that she knew her character's story would have to have drama, but she helped to "ensure it's truthful at the same time" by including various experiences that trans people go through, including coming out, relationships, and shame due to bullying.
 Stone also wished for Mackenzie to be "just be a regular teen at the same time, and get caught up with the teen drama which has nothing to do with her being trans."